9ae/ace/notes/trans.md

 > Confession practice in Lygeian is about a practice of letting go.
 The listener is suppose to suggest means offering one relief from the pain they have suffered or caused.

 The universe fundamentally good. preference for intuition > material investigation (scientific knowledge).

+Swedenborg doctrine of correspondence. ie: language, nature is a vehile of thought. words re signs of nature facts.

+Emerson wants to promote genres: insight, revelation, poetry. interested in originality instead of retrospect.
+Poe suspicious of perseptive (unreliable narrator).

+Optimism in self to understand all.
+Proposes that what is us, isn't what we see in the mirror.
+Mind unify nature and culture, then separates both from the self.
+We live in a world we forgot we created.
+We participate in the creation of ourselves.
+We must take control over nature ourselves; which makes him an anti-naturalist.
+He might care more about people than nature.

+Society, the social state is the divided state.. we are divided from our true nature.
+The state of society is nature has been so divided that it cannot be re-combined.
+Indsutrial specialization has divided us so much we are reduced to gears.
+Marx looks at how we can create a state that can unify this fragmented state.

+While Emerson distrust organize religion, he is still a Christian at heart.
+Where Marx sees religion as an illusion.

+Locke - possessive individualism, idea of self from property. who you are is what you own? you are born with your own body. mcPherson (and emerson) thinks that's a terrible way to view oneself.

+Emerson - the mass is a mob. first need to disengage, in spiritual isolation, to come to our truth. grassroots self-reliance effort to obtain truth.
+What we need to do is find the heroic within ourselves.

+Marx - the mass can be powerful if we can work together

+Emerson takes Locke's materialism and uses the technique of arguments to re-appropriates for spiritual enlightenment.

+Cosmopolitism diversity is a fact, Universalism diversity is a problem.

+> many religions in itself is beign and in many ways was constructed as a way to encourage humans to to be kinder to one another.
+It is formed as a way to dampen ourselfish gene.
+The irony is that so many religions have been used by individuals then obtain power and act selfishly.

+`grief will make us idealist.
+I grieve that grief can teach me nothing, though carry me one step into nature` - E

+We understand that we don't see directly.